csk3/csk3/README.md

+# Hello, there
-# Hello, I'm Kong 👋
+# I'm Kong 👋, Nice to meet you

 ## I'm a ...
 Electronic and Computer Engineering student, a lab engineer, a dreamer, a basketball lover.